 The course is presented in five units: story building (thinking about individual pieces such as the main character, a villain, and the conflict), story skeleton, novel outline, writing, and revision.

-Short supplemental video extras available on the resource disc include a ten-minute presentation on “Frequently Made Mistakes” that is very helpful.
+Short supplemental video extras include a ten-minute presentation on “Frequently Made Mistakes” which is very helpful.
 Don't miss it!
 Those mistakes are also discussed in the teacher's guide, but it will probably be easier to watch the video.
-Note that the supplemental video extras can be viewed only on a computer.

 When you purchase the course, you receive a license number that gives your student free access to the One Year Adventure Novel Student Forum online.
 Here they can help each other with feedback on their writing and participate in forum discussions.
 They may also enter the annual Student Novel Contest.